joshwlivingston/advanced-r/README.md

 *5. Precisely what do is.atomic(), is.numeric(), and is.vector() test
 for?*

--   `is.atomic()` checks if the vecotr is of type “logical”, “integer”, “numeric”, “complex”, “character” or “raw”
+-   `is.atomic()` checks if the vector is of type “logical”, “integer”, “numeric”, “complex”, “character” or “raw”
 -   `is.numeric()` checks if the vector is a double or integer and *not* a factor.